 This degree program is designed to develop and foster those skills and understandings which can be utilized for employment in an increasingly challenging business environment.
 The curriculum provides students with a broad preparation for a career in business.
 Business courses are included which provide a solid background for future promotion in a chosen occupational area.
-The degree is designed for students who do not plan to transfer to a four-year college or university.
+The degree is designed for students who do not plan to transfer to a fouryear college or university.

-- Apply accounting concepts and methods to interpret financial statements for evaluating the financial position and performance of organizations. - Recognize and appropriately respond to ethical and legal concerns relating to human resource and organizational management. - Identify and analyze business problems or opportunities and effectively communicate recommendations for courses of actions.
+- · Apply accounting concepts and methods to interpret financial statements for evaluating the financial position and performance of organizations. - · Recognize and appropriately respond to ethical and legal concerns relating to human resource and organizational management. - · Identify and analyze business problems or opportunities and effectively communicate recommendations for courses of actions.

-Administrative Assistant
+- Administrative Assistant

-Bookkeeper
+- Bookkeeper

-Budget Consultant Buyer
+- \ Budget Consultant

+- Buyer

-Conciliator
+- Conciliator

-Credit Analyst
+- \ Credit Analyst

-Employment Interviewer
+- Employment Interviewer

-Hospital Administrator
+- \ Hospital Administrator

-Sales Agent
+- Sales Agent

-Trust Officer
+- \ Trust Officer

+- \ Bachelor Degree or higher required

 Course Title Units

 BUS 109 Elementary Accounting 3

 or

 BUS 120 Financial Accounting 4

 BUS 110 Introduction to Business 3

 BUS 115 Human Relations in Business 3

-BUS 125 Business Law: Legal Environment nt
+BUS 125 Business Law: Legal Environme ent

 of Business 3

-BOT 110 Business English and

-Communication 3

-or

 BUS 128 Business Communication 3

-BUS 195 Personal Finance 3
+BUS 195 Principles of Money Manageme nt

+for Success 3

 CIS 105 Introduction to Computing 2

 or

 CIS 110 Principles of Information System ns 4

 ECON 120 Principles of Macroeconomics 3

 Total Required 23-26

-Plus General Education Require ements
+Plus General Education Require ments

-Offered at Grossmont College